-Benefit #3: Accountability forces you follow through on commitments.
+Accountability Benefit #3: It forces you to follow through on commitments.

 We are all human, and, as such, it’s easy to make mistakes.
 You might start working toward a new goal and have every intention of following through with it, but rarely does that good feeling last more than a few days.
 You usually get sidetracked by “life” and quickly forget about continuing with your goal.

-Benefit #4: Accountability creates firm deadlines for important tasks.
+Accountability Benefit #4: It creates firm deadlines for important tasks.

 Planning is an essential part of the goal-setting process, whether you’re talking about a new project at work, losing 10 pounds, or building an addition to your home.
 Without prior planning, any task is significantly more difficult to achieve.

-Benefit #5: Accountability keeps you grounded in reality.
+Accountability Benefit #5: It keeps you grounded in reality.

 Being optimistic can have a positive impact on your goals.
 It’s important to believe in yourself—even when nobody else does.
 However, there is a danger to having too much optimism.
 If all you do is focus on your dream, then it’s easy to forget about taking action.

-Your goals are constantly reinforced with accountability.
-A good network of people will keep you focused on what’s important—the day-to-day tasks that often don’t seem as sexy as the end goal.
-Sure, you might dream about what life will be like five years from now, but it’s far better to get feedback like this: “Stop thinking about your five year plan.
+Sure, you might dream about what life will be like five years from now, but it’s far better to get feedback like this: “Stop thinking about your five-year plan.
 What are doing tomorrow to work on your goal?”

 Just talking to someone, whether it be a mentor, coach, peer, or member of a mastermind group, gives you opinions and real-life experiences to help you avoid pitfalls that would cost you time, money or a combination of both.